 Rice is one of the most important staple food crops on which most people are dependent on for daily energy consumption.
 Rice is a water intesnive crop which accounts for more than half of all the fresh water used in agriculture.
 With increasing water scarcity in agriculture, cultivating rice in the conventional puddled ecosystem is increasingly becoming uneconomical.
 Therefore, growing rice under non-puddled conditions such as direct seeding and aerobic cultivation save substantial amounts of water.
 However, infestation with biotic factors like weeds and pathogens diminish the water saving advantage of aerobic cultivation and also reduce productivity under irrigated conditions.
 Genome editing of appropriate alleles would accelerate the process of generating rice cultivars for target environments.

-We are working towards developing bacterial leaf blight resistance through genome editing of appropriate alleles in the background of aerobic rice cultivar (KMP175) and a mega variety (MTU1010).
+We are developing bacterial leaf blight resistance through genome editing of appropriate alleles in the background of aerobic rice cultivar (KMP175) and a mega variety (MTU1010).
 Bacterial leaf blight (BLB) caused by Xanthomonas oryzae pv. oryzae is one of the most devastating diseases restricting rice production.
 It spreads systematically through the leaf xylem tissue and infection leads to significant yield losses.
 More than 38 BLB genes have been identified so far in rice and the recessive sweet11, sweet13 and sweet14 genes provide broad-spectrum resistance genes to BLB (Chu et al., 2006; Oliva et al., 2019).
 Suppressing the expression of SWEET genes can result in the development of resistance to BLB isolates, PthXo1, PthXo2, PthXo3 and AvrXa7 (Oliva et al., 2019).

 Investigator: VS Sresty Tavva